Katherine Gilmore Richardson: Political career

 In 2008, Gilmore Richardson began working as a City Council staff member in the office of Blondell Reynolds Brown.
 Reynolds Brown met Gilmore Richardson when the latter was a junior at Girls High, their shared alma mater.
 Over 11 years, Gilmore Richardson worked in almost every position in her office, including Chief of Staff, before deciding to run for City Council in 2019.
 She was endorsed by the Philadelphia Democratic City Committee and The Philadelphia Inquirer in the Democratic primary, and placed in the top 5 with 7% of the votes, advancing to the general election.

 In the November 2019 general election, she won the City Council At-Large seat, placing 4th out of seven candidates with 14.2% of the vote.
 She is the youngest Black woman to be elected to Philadelphia City Council.
 She has stated, "My work is a continuation of former At-Large City Councilperson Blondell Brown’s trailblazing legacy that was passed on from former City Councilmember Augusta Clark and Dr. Ethel Clark," and has expressed interest in using social media platforms for outreach to young constituents.

+In 2021, Gilmore Richardson was appointed to the United States Environmental Protection Agency's Local Government Advisory Committee (LGAC).
+She is also the Vice Chair of the LGAC's Environmental Justice Working Group.
+She is the only representative on the LGAC from the Commonwealth of Pennsylvania.

+In the November 2023 general election, she was re-elected to Philadelphia City Council for a second term.
+She won the City Council At-Large seat, placing 2nd out of seven candidates with 16.13% of the votes.
+During the 2024, Philadelphia City Council inauguration, she made history as the youngest and first At-Large member to be elected to serve as Majority Leader.